One of the Best Hiking Trails in South Australia Has Koalas, Kangaroos, and Miles of Gorgeous Coastline

 The best time to go to Kangaroo Island is from March to September, however Kangaroo Island has a temperate climate similar to the Mediterranean, making visiting possible year-round.

 The cost to access the trail is $168.50 AUD for each adult (16 years of age and older), and $100 for each child age 15 or under.
 (The trail isn’t recommended for kids under 10.)
 The price includes a trail pass, a map, the use of four campsites, and unisex toilets.

 Don’t feel like camping?
-The nearby glam 21-room Southern Ocean Lodge, which is one of the best hotels in the region and bypasses the trail, offers a four-day package for those who prefer to rough it by day and sip cognac next to a roaring fire by night (from $4,400 per person, all inclusive).
+There are other options, from package tours with meals and accommodations included, to the nearby glam 21-room Southern Ocean Lodge.
+One of the best hotels in the region, the lodge bypasses the trail and offers a variety of itineraries and packages for those who prefer to rough it by day and sip cognac next to a roaring fire by night.